-Business Interruption Claims
+Tallahassee Business Interruption Claim Attorneys

-- revenue lost due to the business’ closure;
+- Revenue lost due to the business closure

-- expenses related to operating from a temporary location.
+- Expenses related to operating from a temporary location

-However, making a business interruption insurance claim brings with it many issues that can be confusing to those unfamiliar with the claims process, but which an experienced attorney can quickly address so that the business owner receives full compensation for the claim.
+Some policies will cover more than the basic losses for business closure.
+A thorough review of the policy language will verify what is and is not covered.However, making a business interruption claim can bring with it several issues which an experienced attorney can quickly address so the business owner receives proper compensation for the claim.
 Some of the common issues encountered with these claims include:

-- denial of the claim for an uncovered event;
+- Denial of the claim for an uncovered event

 If you are forced to close your business after a hurricane, be sure to immediately document the damage your business sustains to the greatest extent possible.
 Many business interruption policies will only provide coverage if the business closes due to an event covered by the policy.
 For example, if your policy does not cover damage to the building caused by wind, then the policy likely also won’t cover revenue lost by having to close the business due to the wind damage.
 As a result, documenting what caused your business to close its doors will be extremely helpful when it comes time to make the claim.

-Additionally, it’s critical that you gather as much documentation as possible regarding how much revenue your business earned on average in the months and years leading up to the closure.
+It’s critical that you gather as much documentation as possible regarding how much revenue your business earned on average in the months and years leading up to the closure.
 Past income tax returns as well as profit and loss statements can be very helpful in this regard.
 Moreover, past utility bills, rent invoices, and mortgage payment receipts will help to further verify the value of your claim.